• Skip to primary navigation

 Other than the fact that a dry brine doesn't have water, there are some advantages to making a dry brine turkey breast:

 Juicy meat with big flavor.
 A wet brine adds more water to the turkey breast potentially leading to waterlogging, which is the main problem with traditional brining.
-For more information on why dry brining rules, this article from Serious Eats offers more insight.
+Dry brining brings all the moisture and also makes a really crispy skin.

 Time.
 Making a dry brine is as simple as stirring some herbs and spices together in a bowl.
 No boiling and cooling of a brining solution.
 Time saved!